Stopping Lyme Treatment: Ethical or Abandonment?

 Is the Real Risk Overtreatment—or Abandonment?

-Yes, clinicians are right to be cautious about unnecessary treatment.
-But stopping Lyme treatment too early, without reassessment or acknowledgment of ongoing symptoms, carries its own risks.
+Clinicians are right to be cautious about unnecessary treatment.
+But stopping Lyme treatment too early, without reassessment or acknowledgment of persistent symptoms, carries risks as well.

 • Investigating co-infections, immune dysfunction, and neurologic complications

-• Recognizing that “evidence-based” does not mean “one-size-fits-all”
+• Recognizing that evidence-based medicine does not always mean one-size-fits-all care

-We talk often about the risks of overtreatment—but rarely about the ethical harm of Lyme treatment abandonment.
-For more on this, see Ethics of Lyme Disease Treatment: Going Beyond Guidelines.
+We often discuss the risks of overtreatment.
+We discuss far less often the ethical consequences of Lyme treatment abandonment.
+For more on this issue, see Ethics of Lyme Disease Treatment: Going Beyond Guidelines.

 PTLDS: What Happens After Stopping Lyme Treatment?